Freeciv

 Freeciv is a single- and multiplayer turn-based strategy game for workstations and personal computers inspired by the proprietary Sid Meier's Civilization series.
 It is available for most desktop computer operating systems and available in an online browser version.
-Released under the GNU GPL-2.0-or-later, Freeciv is free and open source software.
+Released under the GNU GPL-2.0-or-later, Freeciv is free and open-source software.
 The game's default settings are closest to Civilization II, in both gameplay and graphics, including the units and the isometric grid.
 However, with a lot of multiplayer games being played in longturn communities, rulesets and additional variants have evolved away from the original ruleset.
-Freeciv is playable online at Longturn.net, fciv.net, freecivweb.org and a number of temporary private servers that may or may not be listed on metaserver.
+Freeciv is playable online on various public and private servers.

 Players take the role of tribal leaders in 4000 B.C. who must guide their peoples through the centuries.
 Over time, new technologies are discovered, which allow the construction of new city buildings and the deployment of new units.
 Players can wage war on one another or form diplomatic relationships.

 The game ends when one civilization has eradicated all others or accomplished the goal of space colonization, or at a given deadline.
 If more than one civilization remains at the deadline, the player with the highest score wins.
 Points are awarded for the size of a civilization, its wealth, and cultural and scientific advances.